nicholas-long/ngramdb/README.md

 ## subcommand: tsort

+- internal
 - do a topological sort of the input IDs based on their dependencies between them
-- or do a tsort of input IDs for all dependencies of changed things?!
+- usage: ngram tsort id1 id2 id3 ...
+- usage as standard input pipe: ... | ngram tsort

 ## subcommand: venv